resibots/libdynamixel/doc/high_level_api.rst

 Methods for access to the control table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following methods are defined for all fields found in at least a servo's control table.
 If one tries to access or change a field that does not exist in the control table of the servo at hand, an exception will be raised.
-The exception is of type :code:`errors::Error` and contains the message "*some_method* not implemented in model" where *some_method* is the name of a method.
+The exception is of type :cpp:class:`dynamixel::errors::Error` and contains the message "*some_method* not implemented in model" where *some_method* is the name of a method.

 .. note:: see :ref:`supported_actuators_and_fields` for the fields available for each supported servo model and their names in Libdynamixel.